 Post-filing debt is any debt you incurred after the date of your bankruptcy petition.
 Your bankruptcy is effectively a snapshot of your financial situation at the time that you file, so any post-filing debt will not be discharged at the close of your bankruptcy case.
 In fact, your creditors can pursue these debts even while your bankruptcy case is open.

-Discuss Your Discharge Options with a Nevada Bankruptcy Attorney
+Discuss Your Discharge Options With A Nevada Bankruptcy Attorney

 The examples discussed above are only a few of the broad categories of debt that may be discharged through a Nevada bankruptcy.
 There is a wide array of debt that may qualify for a discharge, assuming that it meets all the necessary requirements and was incurred prior to the bankruptcy filing.
 To get a full understanding of whether your debts are dischargeable in bankruptcy, discuss your case with an experienced Nevada bankruptcy attorney right away.
-The bankruptcy attorneys with Vohwinkel Law are ready to help you get the fresh financial start you need.
+The Las Vegas bankruptcy attorneys with Vohwinkel Law are ready to help you get the fresh financial start you need.